davidsneighbour/kollitsch.dev/content/blog/2022/hiding-updraft-plus-nagging-screens-after-your-subscription-ran-out/index.md

 This will hide updates for the plugin.

 The one pain-point I need to figure out is how to check if a legit update is available, like [the one recently when a security issue was discovered](https://updraftplus.com/updraftplus-security-release-1-22-3-2-22-3/).
-In those cases most of the yearly-subscription-based plugins will offer an update to users with expired subscriptions too.
+In those cases most of the yearly subscription-based plugins will offer an update to users with expired subscriptions too.
 This specific update will be hidden by the last addition to your `functions.php`.
 I keep an eye on these issues and comment the `add_filter` method in the last line out to receive a working update notification, then update, then uncomment the line again.